Making money online is now the norm for many. Some ways are quick and easy, and some take longer and a lot more effort.

 See our list below of online surveys you can try:

 Step 2: Check your inbox in your free time

-Most online surveys are sent to you via email at random times.
-If you have surveys waiting for you, keep in mind that some will close by a specified date or when enough people have taken part so get your skates on or you’ll miss out!
+Most online surveys are sent to you via email as they’re available.
+If you have surveys waiting for you, keep in mind that some will close by a specified date or when enough people have taken part, so get your skates on or you’ll miss out!

 Paid surveys can take anywhere from 10 to 45 minutes to complete.
-When you receive the email it’ll tell you roughly how long the survey will take and give you a link to a new window where the survey will begin.
+Then, when you receive the email it’ll tell you roughly how long the survey will take and give you a link to a new window where the survey will begin.

 Step 3: Trade your points for cash or vouchers

 With most online survey companies you earn reward points as you go.
 Obviously, the more active you are, the more points you will earn.
 Depending on the site, you can convert your points into vouchers or cash.
 You might also get entered into prize draws.